amanoske/Phylactery/README.md

 The keys for this data are split into **shards** that must be re-assembled within a set quorum to unlock the file's contents.

+## Cryptography

+Phylactery uses a two-key system for secure file encryption:

+- **Data Encryption Key (DEK)**: A 256-bit key used with [AES-256-GCM](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) to encrypt and decrypt the actual file contents.
+The DEK is randomly generated for each encryption operation and is never stored in its complete form.

+- **Key Encryption Key (KEK)**: A 256-bit key used to protect the DEK.
+The KEK is split into multiple shards using [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing), which allows the key to be reconstructed only when a sufficient number of shards (the quorum) are combined.
+This provides distributed security, as no single party needs to possess the complete key.

 ## Installation

 ```bash